a2thalex/frontend/README.md

 # nTunz Frontend

-This is the frontend application for the nTunz platform.
+This is the frontend application for the nTunz platform, featuring a modern and responsive design with a vibrant color scheme.

+## Features

+- Modern, responsive design with a vibrant color scheme
+- Hero section showcasing featured content
+- Display of featured tracks and artists
+- Dark mode toggle for user preference
+- Language selection (supports English and Spanish)
+- Optimized images for faster loading

 ## Local Development